LuisEstebanAcevedoBringas/helloWorld/readme.md

 ### R

-1) Install R using `brew install r` on MacOS or download the installer from CRAN on Windows.
+1) Install Java JDK using `brew install r` on MacOS or download the installer from CRAN on Windows.
 2) Run `Rscript hello.R`

+### Rust

+1) Install Rust running the following command in your terminal `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` on Windows or MacOS.
+2) Compile the code using the command `rustc hello.rs`
+3) Run `./hello`

 ## Next Languages: